-It might seem simple but the height at which you are working at has a massive impact on the potential damage a fall can have.
-The higher up you are, the higher the likelihood of a fatality is should a person or object fall from that distance.
+It might seem simple, but the height at which you are working has a massive impact on the potential damage a fall can have.
+The higher up you are, the higher the likelihood of a fatality should a person or object fall from that distance.

-Using specialised equipment such as roof ladders and supported crawling boards, this should ensure the area is safe to work on.
-Before carrying out work on roofs a full safety assessment needs to be completed.
-This will ensure that measures are in place to make the structure stable enough to support equipment, work loads and workers safely.
+Using specialised equipment such as roof ladders and supported crawling boards should ensure the area is safe to work on.
+Before carrying out work on roofs, a full safety check or assessment needs to be completed.
+This will ensure that measures are in place to make the structure stable enough to support equipment, workloads and workers safely.

 Voids refer to spaces between roofs that are often confined spaces.
-Working in such spaces present hazards because they have often been left untouched for some time.
-Therefore, when they are disturbed dust is quite abundant.
+Working in such areas presents hazards because they have often been left untouched for some time.
+Therefore, when they are disturbed, dust is quite abundant.
 This disturbed dust can lead to breathing difficulties if correct safety measures are not in place.

 Also, due to the confined nature of these spaces working in them for extended periods can result in postural issues in the long term.
 Having somewhere for the dust to escape and providing sufficient lighting in these areas are good first steps for making these areas safe.
 Crawling boards again may be required if the structure is not sound enough to carry the weight of workers and loads.
-Avoid working in these spaces for too long and consider taking shorter shifts with colleges to prevent back and breathing issues in the long run.
+Avoid working in these spaces for too long and consider taking shorter shifts with colleagues to prevent back and breathing issues in the long run.

 Materials and equipment in the workplace will deteriorate over time, particularly if they are regularly exposed to the elements.
 Poor upkeep of materials can lead to them breaking on the job or falling from heights, both of which can cause serious injury.
 Regular equipment safety checks will reduce the likelihood of this occurring and make the workplace safer.

-For instance, wearing thermal clothing to avoid joints stiffening up in cold conditions and waterproof overalls to stop rain soaking through to your body.
+For instance, wearing thermal clothing to avoid joints stiffening up in cold conditions and waterproof overalls to stop the rain from soaking through to their body.
 These small obvious measures are often overlooked and lead to extended leaves of absence through illness or injury.
 Linking back to the previous hazard, assuring that the safety equipment is in good condition when working in poor conditions like high winds becomes even more vital.

 - Using railing correctly at times and ensuring safety belts/harnesses are connected properly.

-- Check your equipment still functions effectively before using it at height as malfunctions from a distance can be fatal.
+- Check your equipment still functions effectively before using it at height, as malfunctions from a distance can be fatal.

-- Use ladders properly – many workers still use ladders wrong when working at height, remember that at least one hand or three limbs should be your ladder at all times.
+- Use ladders properly – many workers still use ladders wrong when working at height.
+Remember that at least one hand or three limbs should be your ladder at all times.

-- Understand your roofing regulations – these are often misunderstood by many workers so it is best to brush up on them before working on roofs at height.
+- Understand your roofing regulations – these are often misunderstood by many workers, so it is best to brush up on them before working on roofs at height.

 - Signage – make sure that safety workplace signs are present and clearly visible to remind workers of the safety precautions they are required to take on the site.